 Skip to main content

-A loan is money that must be repaid, even if you do not complete your program of study.
-By completing the FAFSA, a student is automatically applying for consideration for federal loans.
-There are two federally funded Federal Direct loan programs.
+By completing the FAFSA, a student is automatically applying for consideration for Federal Direct loan programs.
 The amount that the student is able to borrow each year is determined by their status as independent or dependent and their number of credit hours accrued in school.

 Subsidized Loan

-The Federal Direct subsidized loan program is based on financial need and the borrower does not pay interest while enrolled at least half-time.
+The Federal Direct Subsidized loan program is based on financial need and the borrower does not pay interest while enrolled at least half-time.

 Unsubsidized Loan